Review of American Queen deck 2 (Cabin)

-“Engine Room Bar” has a starircase access to the steam engine room’s viewing area below, plus 2 porch/outdorr areas.
-It also serves the Moonlight Supper menu (latenight meals and snacks).
-After the evening show at the Saloon, here start various styles dance and music performances, including the traditional for the American Queen itinerary routes blues and ragtime, also country, rock’n roll, jazz.
+“Engine Room Bar” has staircase access to the steam engine room’s viewing area below, plus 2 porch/outdoor areas.
+It also serves the Moonlight Supper menu (late-night meals and snacks).
+After the evening show at the Saloon, here start various styles dance and music performances, including the traditional for the American Queen itinerary routes blues and ragtime, also country, rock’n'roll, jazz.

 “Grand Salon” balcony (box seating) level

 Lobby (level 2 of 5)

 “Purser’s Lobby” features a massive crystal chandelier and the boat’s Purser Desk (also for Spa reservations) and Tours Desk (tours/excursions booking and information).